amine-el-amrani/TO-DO-APP-ANGULAR-FIREBASE/README.md

-# Angular 14 To-Do App with Firebase
+# To-Do App with Angular & Firebase

 ## To run the project